 Everything you need to know about HbA1c

-Haemoglobin is the part of your blood that carries oxygen and is what gives your blood its red colour.
-When glucose is processed by your body and enters your bloodstream it is attracted to this haemoglobin and binds with it to produce glycated haemoglobin (commonly known as HbA1c).
+Haemoglobin is the part of your blood that carries oxygen.
+It’s what gives your blood its red colour.
+When glucose is processed by your body and enters your bloodstream, a small amount of it attaches to this haemoglobin.
+It binds to produce glycated haemoglobin (commonly known as HbA1c).
+When your body has trouble using glucose effectively, the amount in your body increases.
+The result is more glucose gets attached to your haemoglobin.

 What is the difference between HbA1c level and a blood glucose level?